 POPPY.
 Hullo!
 Woodpecker-there, is he?
 Ha! (sees boots) The very thing, that's lucky. (takes off his boots, and puts on others by screen, they are much too large for him, and have spurs) Dear me, what a relief. (puts his boots where BUNTHUNDER'S were)

-BUN. (reaching round screen for his boots, takes POPPYTOP'S) Now for my boots-just one moment-I'm nearly ready.
+BUN. (reaching round screen for his boots, takes POPPYTOP'S) Now for my boots-just wait one moment.